dustinpfister/blog_posts/_posts/python-standard-library-threading.md

 So that is all for my post on the python threading library for now at least.
 I think that I might need to start thinking in terms of what I might want to do with python in the long term moving forward though.
 That is that I should start thinking about what I might want to do when it comes to some actual real python examples that might make use of the threading library.
 In that event I am sure that I will end up coming back to what I have wrote here to expand the content more.

-I just wanted to touch base on this libray at least though, as I might sometimes be in a situation in which I might want to have more than one thread running at the same time to help speed up the process of something.
+There is a whole lot more to write about when it comes to this library on threading in python, but I just wanted to touch base on this libray for now.
+The reason why is that I might sometimes be in a situation in which I might want to have more than one thread running at the same time to help speed up the process of something.